tusharmopuri/Website/index.md

 #### Acknowledgement.
 This website would not have been possible without the help of [Paul Biberstein](https://paulbiberstein.me/).
+The photograph of me would not have been possible without the help of [Jess Woods](https://jkwoods.github.io/).